Visions & Traditions

 Our Mission

-In an interprofessional environment that is respectful, inclusive, transformative, innovative, and sensitive to a changing fiscal climate, the MUSC CON is committed to promoting health through:
+In an interprofessional environment that is respectful, inclusive, transformative, innovative, and sensitive to a changing fiscal climate, the MUSC College of Nursing is committed to promoting health through:

 • Providing evidence-based nursing education